pydantic/pydantic/changes/3315-JeanArhancet.md

-Add scientific notation in timedelta
+Allow scientific notation for numbers in timedelta fields